 Like countless others in my age group, I spent an ungodly amount of time and quarters at arcades in the ’80s and ’90s.
-These days, I’m pleased to say that not much has changed.
-I’m fortunate in that the greater Seattle area has an abundance of retro arcades (or “barcades”) packed with the same classic video and pinball machines I remember.
+These days, I’m pleased to say not much has changed.
+I’m fortunate the greater Seattle area has an abundance of retro arcades (or “barcades”) packed with the same classic video and pinball machines I remember.
 The usual suspects like Ms. Pac-Man and Street Fighter are a given at establishments like these, of course, but it’s not often (at least outside of a large gaming expo) that I encounter an entirely unfamiliar arcade title.
 When I do, it’s just as rare for that obscure game to leave a strong impression.
 A lot of them never got much traction for a reason, you know?

-The stars must have been in perfect alignment when I walked into Coindexter’s on Greenwood a couple weeks back, because I had no idea that Konami’s 1992 run-and-gun Wild West C.O.W.-Boys of Moo Mesa existed and it turned out to be some of the most fun I’ve had with a new machine in years.
+The stars must have been in perfect alignment when I walked into Coindexter’s on Greenwood a couple weeks back, because I had no idea Konami’s 1992 run-and-gun Wild West C.O.W.-Boys of Moo Mesa existed and it turned out to be some of the most fun I’ve had with a new machine in years.
 It didn’t take me long to realize why, either: C.O.W.-Boys is Sunset Riders 2!

 Well, not technically.
-C.O.W.-Boys is based on the short-lived children’s cartoon/toy line that debuted earlier that same year.
+C.O.W.-Boys is based on the short-lived children’s cartoon/toy line which debuted earlier that same year.
 I never watched the show myself, writing it off as yet another attempt to cash-in on the “crimefighting anthropomorphic animals” craze at the height of Turtlemania.
-They’re cowboys that are literally cows!
+They’re cowboys who are literally cows!
 So clever, guys.
 Apologies if I’m dumping all over anyone’s cherished childhood memories here, but I was so over this formula at the time.

 Fortunately, there’s an actual game lurking beneath the derpy license and it’s a blast.
 If you’ve played the 1991 cult classic Sunset Riders before, the resemblance is unmistakable.
 What else would you expect with Konami being contracted to develop a second four-player action game for arcades set in a cartoon version of the Wild West so hot on the heels of the first?
 C.O.W.-Boys is more than just a re-skin, however, and improves on Sunset Riders in a number of major ways.